hendurhance/whispr/doc/technical-specifications.md

 - The metadata field in Whisprs is a JSONB column, allowing us to store additional information about the message (e.g., IP address, browser info) without needing to create separate columns for each piece of data.
 This is useful for moderation and analytics purposes.
 - The social_links table allows users to add multiple social media links, with a display order for how they should appear on their profile.
 This is a flexible way to manage user profiles without hardcoding link types.
 - The weekly_stats table is designed to track user engagement over time.
 It allows us to analyze trends in message volume and profile views, which can inform future feature development and marketing strategies.
-- The use of UUIDs as primary keys ensures that each record is globally unique, which is important for distributed systems and when using Supabase’s API.
+- The use of UUIDs as primary keys ensures that each record is globally unique, which is important for distributed systems and when using Supabase's API.
+- Next.js Server Actions can directly interact with Supabase server-side, providing type-safe mutations without exposing database credentials to the client.

+## ⚡️ Authentication & Authorization
+Whispr uses Supabase Auth with Next.js Server-Side Rendering (SSR) integration for secure, performant authentication.
+The implementation leverages the `@supabase/ssr` package, which provides optimized cookie-based session management compatible with Next.js App Router.

+### Authentication Flow
+- **Auth Providers:** Email Magic Link (passwordless authentication) – when users sign up with email, Supabase sends them a secure login link.
+This eliminates password management, reduces security risks, and improves user experience.

+- **Server-Side Auth**: Authentication state is managed server-side using HTTP-only cookies, preventing XSS attacks.
+The session is validated on the server before rendering protected pages, ensuring security at the infrastructure level.

+- **Client-Side Auth**: Client Components can access auth state through the Supabase client for UI updates, but all session validation occurs server-side for security.

+- **Supabase Auth Integration**: When users sign in or sign up, Supabase handles verification and returns a user object with a unique user ID (UUID).
+This integrates seamlessly with our profiles table.

+### Session Management
+- **Cookie-based Sessions**: Supabase session tokens are stored in HTTP-only cookies managed by Next.js middleware, providing robust security against XSS attacks.
+Tokens are never accessible to client-side JavaScript.

+- **Middleware Protection**: Next.js middleware (`middleware.ts`) intercepts all requests to protected routes, validates session tokens, and redirects unauthenticated users to the login page.
+This happens before page rendering.

+- **Automatic Token Refresh**: The Supabase client automatically refreshes access tokens before expiration, maintaining seamless user sessions without manual intervention.

+- **Server Components**: Can directly access session data server-side without additional API calls, improving performance and reducing latency.

 ## ⚡️ Authentication & Authorization
 Whispr uses Supabase's [Auth](https://supabase.com/docs/guides/auth) to handle authentication.
 Supabase Auth provides a secure authentication system out of the box, with support for  passwordless authentication (magic link) with email, and more.